alihakimtaskiran/Glimy/README.md

   - **layer** : Priority of the object.
 It is an integer and maximum can take 1000.
 The less **layer** value, the more prior the object.
 It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
   - **e** : Relative permittivity of the object.
 It may take float ot int.
 It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
   - **mu** : Relative permeability of the object.
 It may take float ot int.
 It is not restricted to be less than 1 intentionally.

-  ## geo3D.VRectPrism(A, B, time, layer, e=1, mu=1)
- Creates a rectangular prism in 3D at given time.
-  - **A**: One of non-connected vertex of the RectPrism.
-It may take an integer.
-All units are # of grid cells.
-  - **B**: One of non-connected vertex of the RectPrism.
-It may take an integer.
-All units are # of grid cells.
-  - **layer** : Priority of the object.
-It is an integer and maximum can take 1000.
-The less **layer** value, the more prior the object.
-It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
-  - **e** : Relative permittivity of the object.
-It may take float ot int.
-It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
-  - **mu** : Relative permeability of the object.
-It may take float ot int.
-It is not restricted to be less than 1 intentionally.
-  - **time** : The instance that after it refractive index of the area changes